In the Dock: Thief, fraudster, vandal and drug drivers in court

 • Sign up to our Crime and Court newsletter to get all the day’s news direct to your inbox

-ETHAN RYAN GRIFFIN, 22, of Twmbarlam View, Cwmbran, was banned from driving for 12 months after he admitted drug driving with cocaine derivative benzoylecgonine in his blood.
+ETHAN RYAN GRIFFIN, 22, of Twm Barlwm View, Cwmbran, was banned from driving for 12 months after he admitted drug driving with cocaine derivative benzoylecgonine in his blood.

 He was ordered to pay £239 in a fine, costs and a surcharge.